Free Image to QR Code Generator

 Recommended

 Uses a short redirect URL you control from your dashboard.
-Swap the image anytime, track scans (when, where, what device), and deactivate if needed — all without reprinting.
+Swap the image anytime, track scans, and deactivate if needed — all without reprinting.
+Free accounts include 100 scans a month and 30 days of scan history; advanced analytics starts on Starter.
 Learn more about dynamic QR codes.

 Best for